-You can align the edge of an object with the the pixel grid.
-In order to do so, XD rounds off the integer values for the X,Y,W,H properties of an element to ensure they look sharp and crisp.
+You can align the edge of an object with the pixel grid.
+To do so, XD rounds off the integer values for the X,Y,W,H properties of an element to ensure they look sharp and crisp.

 To align an object to pixel grid, right-click the object and select Align to Pixel Grid.